 Before joining the Chamber, Koch was director of Federal Relations at the American Petroleum Institute (API), where he was chief advocate and issue manager for all downstream and refining-related issues affecting the oil and natural gas industry.
 In addition, he directed API’s renewable fuels and environmental issue advocacy on Capitol Hill and with the administration.
 Koch was recognized for initiating and organizing an effective nontraditional coalition of food, feed, environmental, and energy businesses and trade associations to advocate on biofuels issues while at API.

 During George W. Bush’s first term, Koch worked at the Department of Energy and in the White House.
 At the White House, he served in the Office of Cabinet Affairs as White House liaison to the secretaries of Agriculture, Interior, and Energy and the administrator of the Environmental Protection Agency.

 Koch began his career as a legislative assistant for Rep. Bill Paxon (R-NY) in Washington, D.C.
-He went on to oversee district operations for Paxon and later for Rep. Jack Quinn (R-NY).
+He went on to oversee district staff and operations for Paxon and later for Rep. Jack Quinn (R-NY).
 He also worked for the Texas Office of State-Federal Relations in Washington, D.C., for then-Gov. Bush, and on the staff of the minority leader of the New York State Assembly in Albany, New York.